 - Specialty EMR: This type of EMR is designed for specific medical specialties such as ophthalmology, psychiatry, and dermatology.
 It includes features that are specific to the needs of the specialty.

-- Hybrid EMRs: This type of EMRs is the combination of paper and electronic records.
+- Centricity EMRs: This type of EMRs is the combination of paper and electronic records.
 Please note that these are not the only types of EMRs, and there may be other variations depending on the needs of the healthcare providers and patients.

 As healthcare systems around the world transition to digital platforms, Electronic Medical Records (EMRs) will play a crucial role in these systems.
 They will not only benefit patients by providing easier access to their health information, but also all major stakeholders in the healthcare industry, such as government agencies, insurance companies, and healthcare providers.
 The adoption of EMRs is vital for the future of healthcare, and it is crucial for the industry to rapidly implement these systems on a large scale.